 - 1 tsp vanilla

-Add yeast mixture in first bowl to ingredients in second bowl, and stir.
+Add yeast mixture to ingredients in second bowl and stir to combine.

-Start adding flour, at first stirring mixture with a wooden spoon and then as mixture becomes heavier, kneading.
+There is no need to measure your flour with this recipe.
+Start adding flour gradually (a soup bowl makes a good scoop), at first stirring mixture with a wooden spoon and then as it becomes heavier, switching to kneading.

 Adding Those Yummy Extras to Your Dough